 Scientific Oral Presentations

 - McWhorter K. Racial Differences in Traumatic Childhood Experiences and Suboptimal Sleep among Adult Women.
 33rd Annual Meeting of the Associated Professional Sleep Societies, LLC.
+Presented by Chandra L. Jackson.
 San Antonio, TX.
 June 11, 2019.

 - McWhorter K. Racial/Ethnic Disparities in Sleep Duration and Sleep Disturbances among Pregnant and Non-Pregnant Women in the United States.
 33rd Annual Meeting of the Associated Professional Sleep Societies, LLC.
+Presented by Chandra L. Jackson.
 San Antonio, TX.
 June 11, 2019.

 - McWhorter K. The Association Between Gestational Weight Patterns in Early Pregnancy and Large-for-Gestational Age Infants Among Women with Type I Diabetes.
 Presented by Katherine Bowers.
 Society for Epidemiological Research Annual Meeting.
 Baltimore, MD.
 June 21, 2018.